gmail storagestorage cleanupgmail filters

 Filter 1: Hunt Down Storage-Hogging Attachments

-The Command: has:attachment larger:25M
+The command: has:attachment larger:25M

-What you'll typically find:
+What you'll usually find:

 • Old PowerPoint presentations (20-100MB each)

-• Video files sent via email
+• Video files people emailed you

 • High-resolution photos and graphics